pulviscriptor/agario-client/README.md

 # Additional information #

 ## agario-devtools ##
-If you want record/repeat or watch in real time what your client doing true web browser, you might want to check [agario-devtools](https://github.com/pulviscriptor/agario-devtools)
+If you want record/repeat or watch in real time what your client doing through web browser, you might want to check [agario-devtools](https://github.com/pulviscriptor/agario-devtools)

 ## Ball destroy reasons list ##
 - `{'reason': 'reset'}` when `client` destroys everything (connection lost?)